gbarkerz/AccessibleSolitaire/README.md

 Figure 29: A solitaire game running on iOS with the face-down cards in each dealt card pile merged into a single face-down card.
 ![iOS: A game in progress with the face-down cards in each dealt card pile merged into a single face-down card.
 The face-down card shows the count of face-down card in its associated pile.
 VoiceOver's highlight is at the face-down card shown at dealt card pile 7.
 That face-down card shows a number 6, and above that card are two face-up cards.
 VoiceOver's caption says: 6 Face-down, 1 of 8](/ReadmeScreenshots/V1.19_MergeFaceDownCards_iOS.jpg)

+### Flip layout horizontally

+The "Flip layout" setting flips the layout of all things in the app horizontally.
+This might be helpful for players who prefer the Next Card button to be near the top right of the screen rather than the top left.

 ### Select via face-down card

 Often when selecting a partially obscured card in a dealt card pile, the card of interest is the lowest face-up card in the pile.
 Given that that card can be difficult to tap on due to the amount of card that's shown, the "Select via face-down card" option means a tap on any face-down card in a dealt card pile will select or deselect the nearest face-up card in the same pile.
 This will often make it less challenging to select the lowest face-up card in a dealt card pile.
 The option is on by default.

+### Sounds

+This setting is currently only available on iOS, and can be used to have sounds played following specific events happening in the game.

 ### Highlight selected card set